Board of the Mercy Foundation

 Annabel has worked in a number of senior roles in the community services sector, in both government and non government agencies.
 She has worked in metropolitan and regional areas and has a commitment to issues of social justice spanning a career of over 35 years.

 Annabel has also held a number of positions on boards including past President of the NSW Council of Social Services, member of the NSW government Social Justice Reference Group and Chair of Homelessness Australia.

 She has a degree in Social Studies from the University of Sydney and was awarded the 2006 Family Action Centre University of Newcastle award for Outstanding Contribution to The Australian Community.

 Mr Richard Jarjoura

-Richard Jarjoura is Managing Director of MyHouse, the family owned Homewares retailer.
-Richard has been at MyHouse for 31 years.
+Richard Jarjoura is the former Managing Director of MyHouse, a family owned Homewares retailer.
+Richard was at MyHouse for 31 years.
 Richard has links with the Mercy sisters going back to the 1950’s, has three daughters who have all been educated by the Mercy sisters at Monte.